 The Laboratory consists of three buildings.
-Research, office space and a computer lab are located in the 19,000 square-foot, two-floor research wing.
-The wing features a flowing seawater system with a direct input of ocean water.
-The southern portion of the new Water Sciences Building provides space for three additional offices, a synoptic collection of Micronesian marine organisms (966 ft2), a molecular genetics laboratory, and a confocal microscope room.
-The 3,264 ft2 technical wing provides workshop facilities and maintenance and storage space for routine research instrumentation, boats and diving gear.
+Research laboratories and office space are located in the 19,000 square-foot, two-floor research wing.
+External wet laboratories in the wing feature a flowing seawater system with a direct input of ocean water.
+The southern portion of the Marine Laboratory Annex Building provides space for four additional offices, a molecular genetics laboratory (including an Illumna Next Generation Sequencer), and the Reef Ecology Laboratory.
+The 3,264 ft2 technical wing provides workshop facilities and maintenance and storage space for routine research instrumentation, four boats and diving gear.
 A broad range of laboratory and field equipment is available.
-Housing facilities for visiting scientists are available.
+Housing facilities for visiting scientists are available, as well.